amazon-archives/serverless-retail-workshop/docs/exercise_3.rst

 Part 1 - Split Origin CloudFront
 --------------------------------

-Before we get started we probably want to have some content in the bucket to serve from.
+Before we get started, we need to upload the content we want to serve to our target S3 bucket.
 This **does not** mean that that content has to be in a public bucket!

 1. The static website needs building so, in the Cloud9 Console: